eaglespy18/CodeAlpha_ImageGallery/README.md

 You can deploy this project using **GitHub Pages** or **Netlify**:

-steps to  Deploy on GitHub Pages
+Steps to  Deploy on GitHub Pages

 ### ▶️ Deploy on GitHub Pages
 1. Go to your GitHub repo.